Pick the Best Blender for You!

 Best Blender

-Before you go out shopping through all of the different blenders, there are some things that you need to consider.
+Before you go out shopping and looking through all of the different blenders, there are some things that you need to consider.

-- What do you want to make and how often you will be making it?
-Do you want a smoothie blended up like one you get from Jamba Juice or Orange Julius?
+- What do you want to blend and how often you will be making it?
+Do you want a smoothie like one you get from Jamba Juice or Orange Julius?
 Will you use your blender more than once a week?

 - How long do you want your blender to last?
 This of course depends on how much you use it.
 Would you like to pass it down to your children or grandchildren?